 "Of all the stupid, pig-headed, arrogant questions.
 'Are you asleep, Doctor?'
 It's 2:30 in the bloody morning, what does he think I'm gonna be doing?
 That man has to be stopped," Dr. Carson Beckett swore under his breath as he rapidly made his way down to Dr. McKay's lab.
 Only moments before, the physician had been sleeping peacefully for the first time in a week, dreaming of his grandmother's cooking, when the intercom beside his bed woke him with a horrific shrilling noise and Rodney's panicking voice.
 Apparently, Atlantis's resident genius had touched something and once again found himself in need of medical assistance.

-Shifting his small med kit to his left hand, he grasped the railing while descending the narrow steps.
+Carson shifted his small med kit to the left hand and grasped the railing while descending the narrow steps.
 He wished he could go back in time and teach the physicist's mother how to tell the young lad the meaning of 'No, now go to bed!'
 How many more of these late night trips was it going to take before someone finally locked McKay out of the labs at night?

-Stopping at the base of the steps, Carson sniffed the air.
+Stopping at the base of the steps he sniffed the air.
 "Yea, definitely something burning.
 Most likely the darned fools hand.
-You'd think the lad would be tired of this by now," he grumbled as he picked up his paced once in the hallway, then into the smoke filled room.
+You'd think the lad would be tired of this by now," he grumbled and picked up the pace once in the hallway, before cautiously entering the smoke filled room.
 The sight before him caused the briefest of hesitations to gain his bearings, before hurrying straight to the still figure wearing singed pajamas, propped at an angle against the wall.

 "I swear, I didn't touch anything," Rodney groaned, nervously watching the doctor remove several items from the kit.